-- Verification of observable pricing. - Validation of performance of valuation models. - A review and approval process for new models and changes to existing models. - Analysis and assessment of significant valuation fluctuations. - Review of significant unobservable inputs, valuation adjustments and changes to fair value measurement of Level 3 instruments.
+- Verification of observable pricing. - - Validation of performance of valuation models. - - A review and approval process for new models and changes to existing models. - Analysis and assessment of significant valuation fluctuations. - instruments.

 D. Level 3 - Fair value measurement

 The following table presents the movement of a level 3 financial instruments measured at fair value: